-Easy finance steps to help you determine if you should refinance your mortgage...and how to actually do it.
+Easy finance steps to help you determine if you should refinance your mortgage—and how to do it

 So you’ve mastered your mortgage on your current home.
 (Congrats! 🎉) Now you’re wondering, “When’s the right time to refinance my mortgage?”

 When you refinance your mortgage, you’re taking out a new loan to pay off the current loan and replace it with a more attractive one.
 Why is this a good idea?
 Many refinance their mortgages to lower their interest rate, consolidate debt, shorten the mortgage term—in other words, put extra money in their pockets!
 Cha-Ching! 🤑

 First, check your cash savings.
 If you’re thinking about refinancing, typically you would plan to live in your home long-term.
 To see how much you’d save, look at your monthly cash savings, the length of your loan, and the difference in the amount you’ll owe on your new mortgage compared to your old one.

 Psst, your cash savings consists of the amount of money you’ll now have in your pocket after refinancing.
 To find this amount, subtract your new monthly mortgage payment—along with about 3 percent of the loan from closing costs—from your current one.